Newly diagnosed with epilepsy – your guide

 Epilepsy specialists

 An epilepsy specialist is the doctor you see at hospital about your epilepsy.
+They are called neurologists.
+This is a doctor specialising in the diagnosis and management of conditions affecting the brain and nervous system, including epilepsy.

 Epilepsy specialists diagnose epilepsy and plan your epilepsy treatment and care.
 Who you get referred to will depend on what is available in your area.